Skip to main content

 Server wallets — autonomous agents

-• The agent acts on its own behalf (not a user’s)
+• The agent acts on its own behalf, not a user’s

 • You need to provision many agent wallets programmatically

-Server Wallets Setup
+Set up Server Wallets

 Create wallets, sign transactions, and manage key shares from your backend.